 Cambodia Travel Tips

 Cambodia is one of my all time favorite destinations.
-It may be a flawed, corrupt, barren country but it is filled with some of the most amazing people I’ve ever encountered, a rich history, delicious food, beautiful coastline, and a lively nightlife.
+It may be a flawed, corrupt, barren country but it is filled with some of the most amazing people I’ve ever encountered, rich history, delicious food, beautiful coastline, and a lively nightlife.
 Cambodia is a country still trying to find its wat.
-Development hasn’t been great as corrupt officials have hindered growth by selling off most of the country to investors.
-But in all my visits here, I always fall more madly in love with the place and can never recommend this place enough to all those I meet.
+Development hasn’t been great, as corrupt officials have hindered growth by selling off most of the country to investors.
+But in all my visits here, I always fall more madly in love with the place and can never recommend it enough to everyone I meet.

 |Angkor Wat||Phnom Phen||Siem Reap|